TheNushu/RSA_Alg_Labs/Project Specification.md

 * study program: Bachelor of Science
 * langugage of the project: Python
 		* langugages for which I could peer review projects: Python, Lua and possibly C++
-* Algorithms:
+* Algorithms and data structures:
 	* key generation
-	* prime number generation (Miller-Rabin test)
+	* prime number generation (Miller-Rabin test) using secure random number generation (with random.SystemRandom() )
+	*
 	* modular exponentiation
-	* encryption/decryption algorithms
+	* encryption/decryption algorithm
-	* signing
-	* verification of signature
 * "What problem are you solving":
 	* securing plain text into encrypted text (that can be decrypted with private key usage)
 * Inputs: